-These folks voluntarily run hundreds of miles — pretty much any distance over a marathon or 26.2 miles.
-We chatted with The North Face Runners Dylan Bowman, Rob Krar, Hillary Allen and Rory Bosio as well as HOKA ONE ONE athlete Magdalena Boulet, Altra runners Ian Sharman and Charli McKee and Salomon athlete, Cat Bradley.
+But it’s one thing to set a goal; it takes hard work and experience to achieve it — which is why we spoke with The North Face Runners Dylan Bowman, Rob Krar, Hillary Allen and Rory Bosio as well as HOKA ONE ONE athlete Magdalena Boulet, Altra runners Ian Sharman and Charli McKee and Salomon athlete Cat Bradley.

 It might sound silly, but practically every athlete recommended setting time aside in your schedule.
 “The less I have to decide, the easier it is to get out.
 For example, Barack Obama wears a similar suit every day, so he doesn’t have to pick from a closet full of clothes, thereby leaving mental energy for the more demanding decisions or tasks of the day,” Bradley says.
 “Applying his philosophies to my training eliminates unnecessary decisions in my life and makes it easier to get things done.
 I stick to a similar run plan week to week and month to month, so I don’t have to even think about getting out the door, I just do it.”

 Sharman, the Leadville 100 Trail Champion in 2017, agrees: “Create a routine and stick to it unless you have genuine reasons not to.
 After a couple of weeks, the routine will become the norm and will be much more self-reinforcing.”

 Even when you’re traveling, carve out some time for yourself to run